2Ra66it/updater-for-spotify/README.md

 Updater For Spotify allows you to download the latest version of Spotify Dogfood and Spotify (origin)

-## Download latest version Updater For Spotify Dogfood
+## Download latest version Updater For Spotify
 * [Download](https://github.com/spotify-dogfood/updater-for-spotify/raw/master/app/app-release.apk)